+As shown in Figure~\ref{fig:overview}, SR-MCTS integrates Monte Carlo Tree Search (MCTS) with the Self-Refine mechanism to continuously evaluate and optimize the solution search.
+This integration leverages the iterative nature of MCTS and the self-improvement capabilities of LLMs, thereby improving the search outcomes.

-Monte Carlo Tree Search (MCTS) is an effective reinforcement learning method within the Markov Decision Processes (MDP) framework, employing states, actions, and cost functions through sampling.
-The algorithm follows four key steps: selection, expansion, simulation/evaluation, and backpropagation.
-In the selection phase, the root node is expanded using the Upper Confidence Bound applied to Trees (UCT) algorithm, which selects a node \( s \) by balancing exploration and exploitation, that is,
+Monte Carlo Tree Search (MCTS) is an effective method within the Markov Decision Processes (MDP) framework, employing states, actions, and value functions through sampling.
+The algorithm follows four key steps: selection, expansion, evaluation, and backpropagation.
+In the selection phase, the root node is expanded using the Upper Confidence Bound applied to Trees (UCT) algorithm, which selects a node \( s \) by balancing exploration and exploitation:

-where \( N(s) \) is the visitation count of node \( s \), \( N(s, a) \) is the action frequency, and \( c \) is a parameter controlling exploration.
-In the expansion phase, node \( s \) generates subsequent states \( s' \), added as new nodes in tree \( \mathcal{T} \).
+, where \( N(s) \) is the visitation count of node \( s \), \( N(s, a) \) is the action frequency, and \( c \) is a parameter controlling exploration.
+In the expansion phase, node \( s \) generates subsequent states \( s' \), added as new nodes in the tree \( \mathcal{T} \).
 The evaluation phase typically uses simulations or heuristics to estimate the Q-values for these nodes.
 Finally, during backpropagation, the estimated Q-values are updated retroactively from the leaf nodes to the root.
-This iterative process allows MCTS to explore and exploit the state space effectively, refining decision-making by balancing the exploration of new options with the exploitation of known high-value paths.
+This iterative process allows MCTS to refine decision-making by balancing the exploration of new paths with the exploitation of known high-value paths.

-As shown in Figure~\ref{fig:overview}, the SR-MCTS method combines Monte Carlo Tree Search (MCTS) with Self-Refine, which optimizes the solution search via a structured tree.
-This method continuously evaluates and improves solutions by combining the iterative nature of MCTS with the self-critique and rewriting capabilities of LLMs as following sections:

-\textbf{Selection Phase:} The selection phase identifies a node \( s_i \) from the search tree \( \mathcal{T} \) for expansion, where each node represents a complete solution state.
+\textbf{Selection phase.} The selection phase identifies a node \( s_i \) from the search tree \( \mathcal{T} \) for expansion, where each node represents a complete solution state.
 The Upper Confidence Bound applied to Trees~(UCT) algorithm is employed to select the optimal node, with dynamic pruning used to avoid local optima.
 A node \( s_i \) is considered fully explored when its child nodes reach a predefined limit, and at least one child node's Q value exceeds the Q value of \( s_i \).